lukdwo/OpenWRT-collectd-MQTT-HA/README.md

-# OpenWRT-collectd-MQTT-HA
+# OpenWRT Sensors for Home Assistant
-Collect OpenWRT statistics from your Router using this MQTT Template.
+Collect OpenWRT statistics from your Router using these templates!

+OpenWRT does not have a good integration with HA: these sensors try to bring relevant data to Home Assistant.

 ## Setup
 ### Home Assistant MQTT setup